LuviKunG/LuviTools/README.md

 ## Version History

 ### August 7th 2019
-- **Mip Map Bias**
+- **Mipmap Bias**
 	- Remove menu from 'Window > Mip Map Bias'.
-	- Now user need to select or multiple select the texture assets, then using 'Assets > LuviKunG > Set Mip Map Bias' menu to open the editor window.
+	- User can single select, multiple select or folder select, then using 'Assets > LuviKunG > Open Mipmap Bias Window' menu to open the editor window with selecting content.
 	- Remove input of float to set bias because it's useless.
 	- Now using enum popup to select the value of mip map bias instead.
 - Deprecated **Camera Aspect**